Course Descriptions

 ELED 592.
 Special Topics.
 1-3 Hour.

 Focused study in recent theoretical developments in language arts pedagogy for the English classroom.
 Emphasis on weaving language study into student-centered classroom approaches.
 Topics vary for each offering.
-Repeatable up to 9 credits, but only 3 credits count toward degree.
+Repeatable up to 6 credits.

 ENGL 534.
 Grant Writing.
 3 Hours.